 Admitted students have access to all resources of the school, can participate in the lectures, seminars, annual retreats or summer schools and can apply for travel grants.

 Read more about our rules and opportunities in our manual.

-We have open positions for graduate students to start with flexible start dates in 2017 and the coming years.
+We have open positions for graduate students to start with flexible start dates until September 30, 2018.

 We sponsor students carrying a bachelor degree (or for German students a degree from a "University of Applied Sciences" or "Hochschule") with a 12-months fellowship if you are aiming at doing a PhD without the Master's.